-Jule Treneer, OILF President and Treasurer, is a writer and financial advisor who splits his time between Orcas Island & Paris, France.
-As a writer and poet, his work has appeared in N+1 magazine, The Rumpus, Triple Canopy, The New York Sun, Snorkel and Funny or Die.
-As Western Europe correspondent for the Faster Times, he wrote a weekly column that ranged from politics and economics reporting to lifestyle and culture pieces on books, film and sports.
-He is Chief Risk Officer at Madrona Partners, a family office specializing in long-biased global macro equity investing.
+Jule Treneer, OILF president and cofounder, is a writer and financial advisor who splits his time between Orcas Island and Paris, France.
+His writing and poetry have appeared in N+1, The Rumpus, Triple Canopy, The New York Sun, Snorkel, and Funny or Die.
+As Western Europe correspondent for The Faster Times, he wrote a weekly column that ranged from politics and economics reporting to lifestyle and culture pieces on books, films, and sports.
+He is chief risk officer at Madrona Partners, a family office specializing in long-biased global macro equity investing.
 He brings all his passion and energy to bear in overseeing OILF.
 Prick him and he bleeds Lit Fest.

-Scott Hutchins, OILF Vice President and Secretary, is a former Truman Capote fellow in the Wallace Stegner Program at Stanford University.
-His work has appeared in StoryQuarterly, Catamaran, Five Chapters, The Owls, The Rumpus, The New York Times, San Francisco Magazine and Esquire, and has been set to improvisational jazz.
-He is the recipient of two major Hopwood awards and the Andrea Beauchamp prize in short fiction.
+Scott Hutchins, OILF vice president and cofounder, is a former Truman Capote fellow in the Wallace Stegner Program at Stanford University.
+His work has appeared in StoryQuarterly, Catamaran, Five Chapters, The Owls, The Rumpus, The New York Times, San Francisco magazine and Esquire, and it has been set to improvisational jazz.
+He is the recipient of two major Hopwood Awards and the Andrea Beauchamp Prize in short fiction.
 In 2006 and 2010, he was an artist-in-residence at the Cité Internationale des Arts in Paris.
 His novel A Working Theory of Love was a San Francisco Chronicle and Salon Best Book of 2012 and has been translated into nine languages.
 He lives in San Francisco.

 JILL MCCABE JOHNSON

-Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards and on the OILF Board of Directos.
-Jill is also the author of the nonfiction chapbook Borderlines.
-She serves as series editor for the “Being What Makes You” anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit, Artsmith, providing artist residencies, a reading series, workshops, and other educational events.
-She earned her MFA in Creative Writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln where she served as the Louise Van Sickle Fellow in Poetry.
+Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea, which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards.
+She is also the author of the nonfiction chapbook Borderlines.
+She serves as series editor for the “Being What Makes You” anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit Artsmith, which provides artist residencies, a reading series, workshops, and other educational events.
+She earned her MFA in creative writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln, where she served as the Louise Van Sickle Fellow in Poetry.
 Jill is dedicated to protecting the beauty and riches of our planet for future generations.
 And eating good food.
 These endeavors are not mutually exclusive.